osmond/flora/README.md

   - Caches species lookups to reduce repeated OpenAI requests
   - Preview plant details before creation

+- 🧭 **Navigation**
+  - Quick links to home, plant list, and add form
+  - Highlights the current page for accessibility

 - 🗂️ **Plant Collection**
   - Browse plants grouped by room with a grid or list toggle
   - Mobile-first responsive layout scales to tablets and desktops